 Genetic Information Discrimination Lawyers: Brown Kwon & Lam

-If you suspect you are being discriminated against as a result of genetic information your employer or health insurance provider has been made aware of, you do not have to stand for it.
+If you have faced genetic information discrimination, your employer or health insurance provider has been made aware of it, you do not have to stand for it.
 Contact the New York lawyers of Brown Kwon & Lam today.